 In May 2020, the Group entered into the Janssen Agreement.
-As part of the Janssen Agreement, the Group received a non-refundable upfront payment of €7.4 million.
+As part of the Janssen Agreement, the Group received a non-refundable upfront payment of €7.4 million that is being recognized on a straight-line basis over the two-year term of the research activities under the agreement, as this method of recognition matches the pattern in which we provide research services to Janssen.
 As of December 31, 2020, there was €5.0 million of unearned income related to this payment.
-The revenue has been recognized for eight months beginning in May 2020.
+The revenue for the year ended December 31, 2020 has been recognized for eight months beginning in May 2020.
 The unearned income is being recognized as revenue on a straight-line basis over the remaining 16-month term of the research activities under the Janssen Agreement.

-The Janssen Agreement includes research, development and commercial milestones, which would initiate additional milestone payments.
+The Janssen Agreement includes future research, development and commercial milestones, which would initiate additional milestone payments.
 The Group is entitled to receive tiered royalties based on commercial sales levels from low to mid-single digit percentages of net sales of licensed products.
 Royalties are payable on a licensed product-by-licensed product and country-by-country basis beginning with the first commercial sale of such licensed product in such country of sale and expiring ten years after such sale, subject to specified and capped reductions for the market entry of biosimilar products, loss of patent coverage of licensed products, and for payments owed to third parties for additional rights necessary to commercialize licensed products in the territory and expires ten (10) years after such sale.
-The Group is eligible to receive a research milestone and further payments upon the achievement of certain development and commercial milestones.
+The Group is eligible to receive a research milestone payment and further payments upon the achievement of certain development and commercial milestones.